r888800009/telecat/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/r888800009/telecat/master/img.svg?sanitize=true">
 </p>
-What is telecat, the telecat can
+What is telecat, the telecat can connect cli program to telegram bot. so you can setup your cli program to telegram through telecat.

 The **telecat** is a combination of **telegram** and **netcat** two words.